Over 5,000 Americans die due to work-related injuries each year. In non-fatal cases, there are about 2.8 instances for every 100 workers.

 If you fall under one of these exceptions, talk to your Worker’s Comp lawyer right away.

-SC Workers’ Comp Laws: Your Guide to Receiving the Benefits You Deserve
+SC Workers’ Compensation Laws: Your Guide to Receiving the Benefits You Deserve

 Under SC Worker’s Comp laws, you can receive workers’ comp benefits after sustaining work-related injuries.
 Don’t pay out of pocket.
 Instead, make sure you have a worker’s comp lawyer at your side.